stuartses/AirBnB_clone/README.md

-# AirBnB clone - The console
+# Console to manage the AirBnB clone

 Console to manage objects and data storage.
 Developed in Python 3 for Holberton School by cohort10 students.